Here are answers to our most frequently asked questions.

 A. Each team will play 4 pool games in random order within their

 division, which will determine specific seeding.
-Teams are pre-seeded
+Teams may be

 only into National (higher) and American (lower) divisions.
 That

 determination is made first by prior year placement and results.
 Teams

 that win the American division are likely to move up the following